 Often, teens default to the mindset that the girl with the most “likes” must be the most likeable.
 This became glaringly obvious to me when a lovely teen in my circle (whom I love and find to be an amazing young woman) commented that “No one cares unless you are pretty and skinny.”
 Those words stung.

-And while I have resolved to start listening to myself more, silencing that voice of doubt that’s media driven and peer-inspired, I wonder how my teen handles online attention– good or bad.
-What does he say to the voices he hears analyzing his faults, criticizes his appearance and highlighting his missteps?
-I’ve been thinking about the extent to which social media affects us, how influential the onslaught of opinions can be.
+All of this makes me wonder how my teen handles online attention– good or bad.
+What does he say to the voices he hears analyzing his faults, criticizing his appearance and highlighting his missteps?
+I’ve been thinking about the extent to which social media affects us and how influential the onslaught of opinions can be.

 In some cases, I think selfies are annoying, they’re a cry for attention – look at me…aren’t I stunning?
 Sure, we adults realize we don’t need a dozen thumbs up from a throng of Facebook friends.
 But do our teens know this?
 We don’t need our social circles to validate us.
 But let’s be honest, isn’t it great when we get positive feedback?
 Doesn’t it feel good to be approved of?